Bent Salvesen: Naval officer and privateer

+East Indies

 In 1817, he left his wife and seven children, and went on a long voyage to the East Indies as an officer of a Danish ship.
 He did not return, and died in 1820 in the Spanish port town Santander, aged 33.
 He had been employed as captain of a Danish ship bound for Spain in Copenhagen in 1820, after returning from the East Indies.

 On 18 September 1818, his wife petitioned the King for burghership of Strømsø in her own right to be able to support herself and her children.
 Parish priest of Skoger and Tangen, Andreas Jacob Lund, wrote in a recommendation of the application on 25 September 1818 that his wife, "Goran Cathrine Salvesen has always distinguished herself by her diligence and concern for her children's upbringing.
 A rare and totally inexcusable indifference to her, his children and his household, on the other hand, has always characterised her husband, Captain Bent Salvesen.
 Based on his behaviour in his absence, she has no reason to hope for any contribution to her or her children's subsistence.
 She therefore must provide for her family herself."
 The application was finally granted on 14 December 1823, after being recommended by many of Strømsø's leading men and by governor Johan Collett.

+Bent Salvesen in cultural history

 According to Alfthan Vogt Brocklesby Juel, Bent Salvesen was well known in Drammen for his witty humour, giving rise to several sayings in Norway.
+One example is the phrase "it cannot last forever, said (Bent) Salvesen", which he reportedly uttered when he accidentally tore his new coat.
+Another saying attributed to him was "Gladly for me, said (Bent) Salvesen," which he wrote in a guest book as a response to a haughty citizen.
+These anecdotes and witticisms added to his reputation as a charismatic and entertaining individual.

+Issue

-He was the father of, among others, Jacob Fegth Salvesen (born 1809), who settled in Africa and married an English woman, of ship's merchant in Antwerp Iver Feght Salvesen (born 1817), and of Caroline Louise Salvesen (1812–1887), who grew up with her uncle, ship-owner and estate owner Anders Juel, and who married ship-owner Nicolai Nissen Paus (1811–1877).
+He was the father of, among others, Jacob Fegth Salvesen (born 1809), who settled in Africa and married an English woman, of ship's merchant in Antwerp Iver Feght Salvesen (born 1817), and of Caroline Louise Salvesen (1812–1887).
+Some of his children grew up with their uncle Anders Juel, a ship-owner in Skoger near Drammen.
 Bent Salvesen has descendants with names including Salvesen, Paus, Høeg, Kapteijn, Løvenskiold, Wessel, and other names.